jsantanders/learning.jsantanders.dev/README.md

 ## Contributing

-f you have any feedback, suggestions, or fixes for problems that are wrong, please feel free to open an issue or pull request.
+If you have any feedback, suggestions, or fixes for problems that are wrong, please feel free to open an issue or pull request.
 Your contributions are welcome and greatly appreciated!

-### License
+## License

 All solutions of problems that I come up with is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 However, the solutions are based on the book's problems, which are copyrighted by the book's author(s) in some cases.
 Please refer to the book's license for further details.